Acute Kidney Injury

 • Vascular lesions compromise glomerular blood flow.
 Hemolytic uremic syndrome (HUS) is the most common vascular disorder that causes intrinsic AKI in children.

-• Acute interstitial nephritis (AIN) most often occurs as a result of exposure to medications such as NSAIDs.
+• Acute interstitial nephritis (AIN) most often occurs as a result of exposure to medications such as nonsteroidal anti-inflammatory drugs (NSAIDs).
 It may also be associated with infections (e.g., pyelonephritis), systemic diseases, or tumor infiltrates.

 • Postrenal